That bare balcony can produce 40 pounds of tomatoes by August.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Start with three 5-gallon containers or grow bags.
-Drill drainage holes if using buckets.
-Fill with quality potting mix—not garden soil, which compacts in containers.
-Plant something hard to kill: cherry tomatoes, basil, or lettuce.
-Water until it drains from the bottom.
-Stick your finger two inches deep daily; water when dry at that depth.
+Fill three 5-gallon buckets or grow bags with potting mix—never garden soil, which compacts and suffocates roots.
+Drill drainage holes if needed.
+Plant cherry tomatoes, basil, or lettuce.
+Water until it drains from the bottom, then check daily by sticking your finger two inches deep; water only when dry at that depth.

-Extend your season with row covers or cold frames.
-Floating row covers add 4-6 weeks to spring and fall growing.
-They're just fabric draped over hoops, protecting from frost while allowing light and water through.
-Start cool-season crops (lettuce, broccoli, peas) in late summer for fall harvest.
-Plant again in early spring before last frost.
+Drape floating row covers over hoops to add 4-6 weeks to spring and fall growing—they block frost while allowing light and water through.
+Start cool-season crops like lettuce, broccoli, and peas in late summer for fall harvest, then plant again in early spring before last frost.
+Your building's heat island effect gives you three bonus weeks on both ends.

 Get everything you need to make this quest amazing.